What is a Listed Building? Can You Change, Develop or Adapt a Listed Building?

 According to British Listed Buildings, there are around 500,000 listed buildings across the UK.

-You’ll find a vibrant mix of listed buildings across the UK – as the definition of ‘listed’ is so broad, listed buildings are in almost every town and city.
-What’s more, they might not be the buildings you’d expect.
+You’ll find a vibrant mix of listed buildings across the UK.
+Because the definition of ‘listed’ is so broad, listed buildings are in almost every town and city.
+Furthermore, they might not be the buildings you’d expect.

 Famous Listed Buildings